Does Weed Kill Brain Cells? Separating Facts from Myths

 Neuroplasticity and Recovery

-The brain adapts to environmental changes, including substance exposure.
+The brain adapts to environmental changes.
 After stopping cannabis, many users report improved memory and focus within weeks.
 Brain scans show receptor levels rebounding to normal ranges over time.
-In some cases, neural connectivity even strengthens after a sustained break.
+Cognitive training, exercise, and social engagement support this recovery.

 Cannabinoid Neuroprotective Effects